Part D differs from Parts A and B because the government does not provide it directly.

 Initial Enrollment Period

-If you do not enroll in Medicare Part B when you are first eligible, you will be responsible for paying the late enrollment penalty that will be assessed for as long as you have Medicare Part B.
+If you do not enroll in Medicare Part B when you are first eligible, you will be responsible for paying the late enrollment penalty for as long as you have Medicare Part B.

 General Enrollment Period

 A general enrollment period takes place between January 1 and March 31 of every year.

 If the GEP lies outside of their Initial Enrollment Period (IEP), then Original Medicare coverage for both parts A and B will begin in July 1 of that year.